poldham/minimal-mistakes/_pages/index.md

 ---
+layout: splash
+title: Welcome to One World Analytics"
 permalink: /index/
-layout: splash
 excerpt: "The One World Analytics Homepage"
 tags: [patent analytics, bibliometrics, scientometrics, biodiversity, nagoya protocol]
-image:
+header:
-  feature: unsplash-gallery-image-2-th.jpg
+  image: unsplash-gallery-image-2-th.jpg
 ---

-What is unclear is why no image is showing up in this
+This is the splash page.